aonomike/distributed-systems-journey/README.md

 # Distributed Systems Journey

-> 📚 Roadmap to becoming a distributed systems specialist 🎓
+> 📚 Roadmap to becoming a distributed systems Ph.D 🎓

 - [Distributed Systems Journey](#distributed-systems-journey)
   - [What is this roadmap?](#what-is-this-roadmap)